 In the morning four tablespoons of oat flakes in muesli with yoghurt and fruit or two slices of mixed rye bread with curd or peanut butter, at noon a good portion (approx. 250 g) of delicious vegetables - according to the season now e.g. cabbage or leek, fennel or corn salad, and in the evening another two slices of mixed rye bread with cheese and a few walnuts, dried figs or an orange already the folic acid requirement is covered,

-With a vitamin, which is said to be ingested too little through food, we need it in the form of pills.
+With a vitamin, which is said to be ingested too little through food, we need it as pills.

 Australian researchers found that folic acid and vitamin B12 supplements do not provide protection against coronary heart disease.
 (British Medical Journal 2003/ 326/ 131-134) Swedish researchers reported in the 2002/6 issue of the Journal of Nutrition that even those who eat mixed rye bread can do without folic acid-enriched foods.